-The "ME!" singer's current relationship has also been the one she's kept the most private.
-Though they've been spotted holding hands and on dinner dates a few times, for the most part, Swift's relationship with the 28-year-old British actor has been a quiet one with very little PDA and, as of yet, no Instagram or red carpet official moments.
-There's no official word on when they started dating, but the pair were both at the 2016 Met Gala and may have officially met a few months later at a Kings of Leon concert in New York City that October.
-So, congratulations on your three-year anniversary sometime this year, Taylor and Joe!
+Her relationship with the actor was perhaps the one she kept the most private, with very little PDA and no Instagram or red carpet official moments.
+It's also not known when they started dating, but the pair were both at the 2016 Met Gala and were also at a Kings of Leon concert in New York City that October.

 The two were first romantically linked in June 2016, when they were snapped kissing on a beach outside of her multi-million dollar home in Watch Hill, Rhode Island.
 That PDA-filled moment came just one month after Taylor and Tom had been spotted dancing at the Met Gala just days before her and Calvin Harris' breakup.
 By September, however, ET had confirmed that they broke up after three intense months together, which had even included meeting each others' parents.
 "It was an amicable split," our source said.